 If you need any advice or guidance throughout your time at Keele there is lots of support available:

-The Student Support Team can offer advice and guidance on a range of different issues that you may face at University, including personal, financial and academic difficulties.
+The Student Experience and Support Team can offer advice and guidance on a range of different issues that you may face at University, including personal, financial and academic difficulties.
 If you would like to speak to an adviser you can contact them by phone, email or live chat.
 For more information email firstname.lastname@example.org or call 01782 734481.

 Counselling and mental health

 University is often a great experience, but it can also bring with it stress and challenge.
 The Counselling and Mental Health service can offer you one-to-one support and appointments as well as workshops and group work.

 If you have a disability, including specific learning difficulties or mental health and wellbeing issues, the Disability and Dyslexia Support Team can advise on a wide range of support to meet your individual needs.
 It is a good idea to contact the team before you start your course at Keele University to discuss any support you may need and ensure any necessary adjustments can be put in place.